 Reducing discounts seems like an obvious way to increased profits, so why do companies hire pricing consultants to help with the job?

 One reason is that discounts are often hidden and especially in larger organizations difficult to manage.
 When discounts are buried under hundreds of thousands of rows of complex ERP data, you need a set of skillful analysts and consultants to figure out the truth.

 Our Swedish team conducted an extensive price leakage analysis for the Nordic steel distributor where the price waterfall analysis uncovered a whole range of revenue leakage points.
 The project team decided to focus on three areas – discount drift, rounded discounts and eliminating free freight.

 ″ In total, these accounted for an estimated 4,5% of total revenue and blocking the leakages represented 16M€ of potential additional profit for the company.

 If you face discount management and any pricing-related challenges or aim to optimize your pricing strategies to meet your strategic business objectives, do not hesitate to contact us for more information on how we can help you on your path towards pricing power.

 Katso Läpinäkyvyyttä hinnoitteluun -webinaaritallenne, jossa kerromme, miten parannat katettasi tilkitsemällä hinnoittelun vuotokohdat.

-Elina Ojala is Manager within Capacent’s Pricing Team in Finland.
+Elina Ojala is Senior Manager within Capacent’s Customer Profitability Team in Finland.
 She has several years of experience in pricing-related matters in payments and logistics industries.
 With her in-depth knowledge in pricing, she is interested in increasing customer profitability through price optimization and pricing process improvement.